 UCAS applications: the importance of university visits

-In the second installment of a three-part interview, two of our A-level students, Joseph Nash Price-Evans and William Tampion-Lacey, interview Alan Beer, the Kings Brighton UCAS Coordinator, about the importance of university visits as part of the UCAS application process.
+In the second instalment of a three-part interview, two of our A-level students, Joseph Nash Price-Evans and William Tampion-Lacey, interviewed Alan Beer, the Kings Brighton UCAS Coordinator, about the importance of university visits as part of the UCAS application process.

 William: Is it easy for students to visit universities whilst in Brighton?

 Alan: Yes, university campuses are obviously welcoming places, and we are very lucky in Brighton to have two universities, Sussex and Brighton.
 It is incredibly easy for a student studying at Kings Brighton to visit those two universities.